alexlancaster/zenodraft-action/README.md

-# `zenodraft/action@0.10.0` PRERELEASE
+# `alexlancaster/zenodraft-action@0.10.1` TEMP FORK - DO NOT USE

 Automates drafting depositions on Zenodo or Zenodo Sandbox.
+Temporary fork of https://github.com/zenodraft/action/

 ## Features